 Restrictions of Parental Controls on ASUS Tablets

 Voila!
-You’re in parental controls and want to restrict your children’s access to specific content.
+You’re in parental controls and want to restrict your children’s access to specific content and reduce the risks of inappropriate internet use.
 How much power do parental controls actually grant you?
 To answer that, here are your choices based on the type of content you want to restrict.

 Games might be the first thing children think of when they open Play Store.
 Even the Play Store itself knows this; that’s why even though games are all apps, they’re in a completely different category.